JohnnyCiepiela/kanban-board-draggable-angular/README.md

 # kanban-board-draggable-angular
-Kanban tasks board in Angular with draggable cards.
+Kanban board in Angular with draggable cards.
 Bulma for styling.

 ## Running the app
 To run the app use **ng serve** while in **kanban-board** directory.